nsanchez75/ml-on-effectors/alphafold-tests/alphafold-tests-notebook.md

 output = table of best hits
 '''

-I will use `uniprot-ids_uniprot-seqs_blac-sf5.fasta` as my query fasta file and `B_lac-SF5.protein.fasta` as my database fasta file.
+I used `af-uniprot-id_uniprot-seq.fasta` as my query fasta file and `B_lac-SF5.protein.fasta` as my database fasta file.
 In order to use the database fasta file, I need to convert it into a BLASTp database.
 To do this, I am using the `makeblastdb` command.
 Information on this command can be found on the [NIH website](https://www.ncbi.nlm.nih.gov/books/NBK569841/).
 The website example uses a taxId map text file; however, it may be difficult to do so.

 This is the error code that ran when I didn't create a database from the database FASTA file first: